gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **1.5.0**
 - Flowers, Saplings, and Dead Bushes can be waterlogged.
 Make sure to make the sapling a dark oak sapling so it doesn't update
 - Water, flowing water, lava, and flowing lava can be obtained through various ways of Mining Block Transfer.
 - Using the CSC knowledge you can rename 27 items 16000 of one letter and putting them in one shulker and mining them will give you any one item from CSC depending on the letter.
+You can obtain any item from the CSC glitch with the IDs of -33 to -63 and 33 to 63.
+A giving an id of -33 and B giving and id of 33.
+This is a list of Elements and illegals with the letter/symbol that you can obtain them with in this spreadsheet: https://docs.google.com/spreadsheets/u/0/d/1kHdwFMY0aLSELdt6vEQ3p2LySG4ivMbEJv6oP-MihZI/edit?gid=0&pli=1&authuser=0#gid=0

 **1.6.0.1**
 - Phantoms in this version have 5 hearts instead of 10 hearts.